LOA-Labs/Validator-Engagement-Framework/README.md

 ## 3. Media [MDI]

-### A. **Active Publicity & Marketing**
+### A. **Active Publicity & Marketing Coms**
-Posts and participation with Tweets / Retweets / Spaces / PodCasts / Community Calls to help promote IBC, Cosmos, and Better World Blockchain Thesis.
-We strive to be active in weekly media releases and posts covering but not limited to: Blockchain News / ESG Topics / Announcements / Events / Commentaries / Tech Reviews / Tech Previews
+* Posts and participation with Tweets / Retweets / Spaces / PodCasts / Community Calls to help promote IBC, Cosmos, and Better World Blockchain Thesis.
+* We strive to be active in weekly media releases and posts covering but not limited to: Blockchain News / ESG Topics / Announcements / Events / Commentaries / Tech Reviews / Tech Previews

+> Some validators lean more towards tech, some are great at media.
+We try to strike a good balance: *tech is the bread, media is the butter*

 ### B. **Monthly Medium post on hot topics**